Follow us:

 “As action to combat climate change continues to accelerate globally, including customer-led demand for clean energy, in making this investment we have given significant consideration to the pathways available to green the gas over time, including carbon capture and storage and offsets, to support Origin’s ongoing decarbonisation objectives.”

-Mr Schubert said that gas remains core to the company’s strategy and the global and domestic energy mix, as it can help drive the transition to lower emissions faster by supporting intermittent renewables and replacing more carbon-intensive fuels.
+Mr Schubert said gas remains core to the company’s strategy and the global and domestic energy mix, as it can help drive the transition to lower emissions faster by supporting intermittent renewables and replacing more carbon-intensive fuels.

 “We are looking forward to working with Buru, which is a long-established operator in the Canning Basin,” he added.